michurb/Jimy/README.md

 ## Technologies Used
 * ASP.NET Core: For building the RESTful API.
-* Blazor: Microsoft frontend framework for building client-side web applications.
+* Blazor: A frontend framework for building client-side web applications.
 * SQL Server: As the relational database.
+* Entity Framework Core: For data access and ORM.
+* Docker: For containerization.

 ## Project Structure